Two-state solution (Cyprus): International memberships of Northern Cyprus with its official name

 On 11 November 2022, Northern Cyprus became an observer state of the Organisation of Turkic States (OTS) with its official name "Turkish Republic of Northern Cyprus".

 On 29 April 2023, Northern Cyprus became an observer member of the Parliamentary Assembly of Turkic States (TURKPA) with its official name "Turkish Republic of Northern Cyprus".

 Opposition to two-state solution

 The concept of a two-state solution for the Cyprus dispute, suggesting a permanent division of the island into a Turkish Cypriot State in the north and a Greek Cypriot State in the south, faces significant opposition grounded in international law, potential impact on international politics, and the precedents it might set for similar conflicts worldwide.
+Some rejected these opposing views by supplying the relevant sources for the counter arguments.

 Legal and international law considerations

 United Nations stance

 The United Nations has consistently opposed the recognition of the Turkish Republic of Northern Cyprus (TRNC) as an independent state.
 This stance aligns with principles of maintaining territorial integrity and sovereignty, as enshrined in international law and various UN resolutions.
 The UN's focus has been on reunification based on a federal model, exemplified by initiatives like the Annan Plan, despite its rejection by Greek Cypriots in 2004.